 Say you’re a doctor’s office.
 Like any good medical practice nowadays, you have patient forms and a payment portal online.
 An FAQ on your website helps, but not every patient will think to check it if they can’t find their forms or don’t know how to pay a bill.

 Answering a question like, “Which forms do I need?” would make for a long-winded Facebook update.
-But as a blog post titled “Everything You Need to Know About Patient Forms” serves not only as web content but also something you can send to prospective patients by simply copying a link.
+But as a blog post titled “Everything You Need to Know As a New Patient” serves not only as web content but also something you can send to prospective patients by simply copying a link.

 More important, a post like that shows you understand and anticipate your customers’ needs and want them to have easy access to helpful resources.
 That speaks volumes more about trust than 10 tweets put together.